 This year, you’ll be sure to hear a lot more about myopia.

 Myopia progression, experts believe, is approaching crisis stage in this country and around the globe.
-In fact, according to the American Association of Ophthalmology, nearly half of all Americans will suffer from myopia by 2020 if steps aren’t taken to stem its rise.
+In fact, according to the American Academy of Ophthalmology, nearly half of all Americans will suffer from myopia by 2020 if steps aren’t taken to stem its rise.

 In response, Essilor has tapped 14 vision care specialists to helm the Myopia Task Force, charged with finding bold new ways to better treat and manage myopia—especially in children.
 The task force will work to establish a recommended protocol and preferred method for comprehensive myopia care as part of Essilor’s Myopia Initiative in Action program (launching later this year).

 The task force: Drs.
 Thomas Aller, David Anderson, Craig Brawley, Mark Bullimore, Alan Glazier, John Lahr, Maria Liu, Pamela Lowe, Moshe Mendelson, Pamela Miller, Yi Pang, Earl Smith, Long Tran, and David Troilo.

 Learn more about the Myopia Task Force (and how myopia relates to digital device use) in our feature article on p.76. —SUSAN TARRANT

 “The rate at which the prevalence of myopia is increasing is staggering.”

 —MILLICENT KNIGHT, O.D., F.A.A.O., FAARM, senior VP of customer development at Essilor of America

 Euromonitor’s annual report on emerging global trends reveals consumers’ changing values and how their behavior may impact business models.
 In 2019, the report says, consumers will be: